Neuropsychological evaluations are now available on Saturdays!

 - Career and pre-college coaching

-School Observations and Consultations
+School Observations and Team Meetings

 It is said that it takes a village to support a child, especially one who often struggles, despite best efforts to help them.
 With in-depth experience working in public and private schools, our clinicians collaborate with teachers and school staff to identify how and why commonplace school factors, along with a student’s underdeveloped skills, contribute to academic challenges or problematic behaviors.
 In addition our clinicians provide in-the-moment coaching to teachers and school staff for how to manage challenging behaviors and help reduce anxiety.
 In-the-moment demonstrations show best practices for intervening practicably and effectively.
+This service is offered to existing NESCA clients who are receiving neuropyschological, therapeutic and/or transition services.

 - Classroom and Community Observations